codefresh-io/venona/README.md

   * Disk size 50GB per node
 * [Codefresh](https://codefresh-io.github.io/cli/) - Used to create resource in Codefresh
   * Authenticated context exist under `$HOME/.cfconfig` or authenticate with [Codefesh CLI](https://codefresh-io.github.io/cli/getting-started/#authenticate)

-### Migration
-Moving from Venona < 1.0.0 to > 1.0.0 is not done automatically atm, the fastest way to delete may cause "downtime", means that the pipeline that was configured to run on that runtime will not be able to execute.
-1. Detele Venona `venona delete $NAME`
-2. Install version 1.0.0 as described [here](#Version 1.x.x)

 ### Install venona